ti42/project-html-website/README.md

-Newairlines is the main htmlfile.
+Newairlines is the main html file.